Facial Ageing

 RF delivers uniform heat to the dermis at a controlled depth to stimulate collagen and elastin fibres and tighten skin.
 A 2011 study of individuals over 3 months of treatments had their photos and skin biopsy specimens analysed.
 It was found that their skin had a significant increase in collagen types I and III, and newly synthesised collagen at the end of treatment.14

-At VIDASKIN, we employ only Thermage FLX, an FDA approved treatment which has optimal efficacy, and treatments need only be done once every 1 to 2 years.
+At VIDASKIN, we employ an FDA approved monopolar radiofrequency device which has optimal efficacy, and treatments need only be done once every 1 to 2 years.

 The goal of facial aesthetic treatment is to help restore facial volume, and correct age-related shadow patterns inherent to the ageing face.
 Your aesthetic doctor can decide on the treatment option that is right for you.
 Please consult your doctor for a personalised assessment and customised treatment program.